niontive/cline-config/README.md

 # Cline Config

-A comprehensive collection of MCP servers, rules, and workflows for [Cline](https://github.com/clinebot/cline) - enabling powerful automation for code review, development workflows, and more.
+A comprehensive collection of MCP servers and specialized prompts for [Cline](https://github.com/clinebot/cline) - enabling powerful automation for code review, development workflows, and more.

 ## 🚀 Quick Start